sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 3     | recommended | From {{SWID}}, "Not absolutely required; the \[Link\]'d software is installed unless specified otherwise."
 {: #tbl-indexed-link-use-values title="Link Use Values"}

-The values above are registered in the IANA "Software Tag Link Use Values" registry defined in {{iana-link-use}}.
+The values above are registered in the IANA "Software ID Link Use Values" registry defined in {{iana-link-use}}.
 Additional values will likely be registered over time.

 # URI Schemes